nyakaz73/dialogStateManagementFlutter/README.md

 To solve this problem im going to use Provider class

-1. Firstly you need to wrap your main.dart with a provider this allows you to register the models or notifier class which we would want to listen to changes from
+1. Firstly you need to wrap your main.dart with a provider, this allows you to register the models or notifier class that you would want to listen to changes from
 example:
 Widget build(BuildContext context) {